Orbital-selective effect of spin reorientation on the Dirac fermions in a non-charge-ordered kagome ferromagnet Fe$_3$Ge: Results

-The emergent CDW state in kagome metals has drawn considerable attention\cite{Neupert2022NP,YinJX2022review}.
+Last but not least, the emergent correlated phases in kagome metals such as the chiral CDW order have drawn considerable attention\cite{Neupert2022NP,YinJX2022review}.
 Differently from the weakly electron-correlated $A$V$_3$Sb$_5$, where the CDW could be intimately related to the nesting of vHSs\cite{ZhouX2021optical,Lou2022CVS,TanH2021PRL,Jiang2021KVSNM}, in the moderately correlated FeGe, it has been proposed that not only the vHSs near $E_{\rm F}$ but also the electron correlation effects should be considered in understanding the origin of the CDW instabilities\cite{Teng2023FeGe,WuL2023FeGe,Setty2022FeGe}.
-We now examine these aspects as well as whether the CDW develops in Fe$_3$Ge and compare our results with those reported in FeGe.
+But so far, it is still quite unclear which one is the major underlying factor triggering the CDW transition in the magnetic kagome system.
+We now examine these two aspects as well as whether the CDW develops in Fe$_3$Ge and compare our results with those reported in FeGe.